jmbannon/ytdl-sub/docs/source/config_reference/subscription_yaml.rst

 - ``= News`` - an override value for genre
 - ``Breaking News``, ``BBC News`` - The subscription names

-The bottom-most keys, or leaf keys, should always be the subscription name.
+The lowest level, most indented keys should always be the subscription name.
 It is good practice to put subscription names in quotes to differentiate between preset names and subscription names.